eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-- the above possibilities are independent from the possibility of a PID, QEAA, PuB-EAA, or EAA Provider, to revoke the attestations that they have issued to an EUDI Wallet Unit.
+- the above possibilities are independent from the possibility of a PID, QEAA, PuB-EAA, or EAA Provider, to revoke the attestations that they have issued to an Wallet Unit.

 - The security provided by the Wallet Unit is relying on the Wallet Secure Cryptographic Device and its Wallet Secure